apitanga/ansible-pcp/README.md

 PCP
 ===

-Installs, enables and starts pmloger and pmcd.
+Installs, enables and starts pmlogger and pmcd.

 Requirements
 ------------